-Usually, lenders who are unable to put down at least 20 percent of the asking price of a home have to have private mortgage insurance added to their loan.
-This is because lenders want a safety net in the event that borrowers are ever unable to pay back their loans.
-With a veteran mortgage loan, however, this risk to lenders is eliminated because of the fact that the federal government backs the loan.
-Because veterans don’t have to worry about this extra monthly payment, it’s easier for them to build up equity in their property and save more in the long run.
+Usually, conventional loan borrowers who are unable to put down at least 20 percent of the purchase price of a home may have private mortgage insurance added to their loan.
+With a VA loan, however, this risk to lenders is less.
+Because veterans typically don’t have to worry about this cost being added to the monthly payment, it may be easier for them to build up equity in their property and save more in the long run.

-Active military members who receive Basic Allowance for Housing can count the funds as a source of income.
-The benefit of this is that allowance can go towards making your mortgage payments.
-One thing to bear in mind with Basic Allowance for Housing is that it’s not the same for all active military members.
-Factors such as your dependents, pay grade and physical location all determine how much of an allowance you receive.
+Active military members who receive Basic Allowance for Housing can count the funds as a source of income when applying for a VA loan.
+Those same funds could be used to make your monthly mortgage payments.
+One thing to keep in mind with Basic Allowance for Housing is that it is not the same for all active military members.
+Factors such as your dependents, pay grade and physical location all determine how much of an allowance you receive

-Find out whether you qualify for these five benefits by speaking with a mortgage professional specializing in veteran loans.
-You’ve served your country, now allow us to serve you and put you in the home of your dreams.
+Find out whether you qualify for these five VA loan benefits by speaking with a mortgage professional specializing in VA loans.
+You’ve served your country, now allow us to serve you and help put you in the home of your dreams.